ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 If the sarcoma was originally in the arm or leg, the recurrence most commonly occurs in the lungs.
 Patients treated for sarcoma of the abdomen or torso are at risk for local, regional, or distant recurrence.

 Local recurrences often can be successfully treated with additional surgery plus radiation therapy, but the risks of side effects from these treatments tends to increase.
-Treatment for a distant recurrence is most successful for patients who have a small number of tumors that have spread to the lung that can be completely removed surgically, destroyed with radiofrequency ablation, or destroyed with high-dose radiotherapy (also known as stereotactic body radiotherapy, SBRT, or gamma-knife radiotherapy):
+Treatment for a distant recurrence is most successful when there are a small number of tumors that have spread to the lung that can be completely removed surgically, destroyed with radiofrequency ablation (see below), or destroyed with ablative high-dose radiation therapy (also known as stereotactic body radiotherapy, SBRT, or gamma-knife radiotherapy):

 Radiofrequency ablation is a technique where a needle is inserted into the tumor to destroy the cancer with an electrical current.
 This burns the tumor from the inside out.